CarlosTheran/Hive/README.md

 https://downloads.apache.org/hive/hive-3.1.2/ and paste into the file jdbc.
 File jdbc/hive-jdbc-2.3.7-standalone.jar is 57.00 MB

 Now, Hive was configured using Postgres 9.5 as a DB.
-This mean that that drivers, jdbc and scheme are for posgres.
+This mean that that drivers, jdbc and scheme are for postgres.